Boot Camp for New Dads® (BCND)

 For parents/caregivers of children ages: 0 – 0

-Boot Camp for New Dads® (BCND, also known as Daddy Boot Camp®) is a unique father-to-father, community-based workshop that inspires and equips men of different economic levels, ages, and cultures to become confidently engaged with their infants, support their mates, and personally navigate their transformation into dads.
+Boot Camp for New Dads® (BCND, also known as Daddy Boot Camp®) is a unique father-to-father, community-based workshop that inspires and equips men of all economic levels, ages, and cultures to become confidently engaged with their infants, support their mates, and personally navigate their transformation into dads.

 BCND directly addresses shaken baby syndrome, including explaining what it is and how to avoid getting in a situation that could lead to shaken baby syndrome.
 The idea of “if you feel yourself getting angry or frustrated, put the baby down in a safe place and leave the room” is emphasized and often Veteran Dads give advice and tips on how to deal with a crying baby to help mitigate those situations.
 Boot Camp also reinforces the positive role an involved, loving father has in his child’s life which impacts the child’s future in a variety of positive ways